Itsindigo/CV/README.md

 #### About

 Postscript is an SMS based marketing platform for E-Commerce stores.
 At Postscript I work in the Messaging AI team, a strategic team developing new products using emerging AI technologies.
-I have primarily worked on the Shopper product, and agentic shopping assistant that drives incremental revenue for merchants.
+I have primarily worked on the Shopper product, an agentic shopping assistant that drives incremental revenue for merchants.

 #### Key Projects & Achievements